srobotta/moodle-database-presets/table-multisort/README.md

 sort criteria and may start from scratch.

-Also, sorting is simple, unlike the table sort library from the other example comparing two values is very simple done on the values, either numeric or alphabetical.
+Also, sorting is simple, unlike the table sort library from the other example comparing two values is very simple, see if both cells contain a number, then a calculation is done, otherwise a text compare is done.

 ### Data

 The data is the same that is used in the [table-sort](../table-sort/README.md) example.
-Also the density is calculated here on the fly and not contained in the dataset.
+Also, the density is calculated on the fly and not contained in the dataset.

 For your own data, adjust the two variables `expectedRows` and `maxRowsToDisplay`.
 The first is the amount of datasets, that you expect to show.
 In our case these are